filamentphp/filamentphp.com/content/articles/leandrocfe-filament-v4-beta-feature-overview.md

 **Filament v4 Beta** is here with a range of powerful, helpful updates.
 It's faster, easier to use, and gives you more control when building applications.
 This article highlights what's new and how these changes can improve your workflow.

+To upgrade your app to Filament v4 beta, please read the [upgrade guide](../docs/4.x/upgrade-guide).
+To install Filament v4 into a new app, please visit the [installation guide](../docs/4.x/introduction/installation).

 > You are currently viewing the features for Filament `4.x`, which is currently in `beta` and is not `stable`.
+Breaking changes may be introduced to releases during the beta period.
 Please report any issues you encounter on [GitHub](https://github.com/filamentphp/filament/issues/new).

 > Looking for the current stable version?
 Visit the [3.x documentation](../docs/3.x).